almann/parser-playground/README.md

 # Parser Playground

-A simple package to play around with parser techniques.
+A simple package to play around with parser techniques, especially around SIMD and other platform specific intrinsics.
+Also a place to experiment with decoding techniques using labels as values (i.e. computed goto).

 ## Development